SSpzcee/Asunder-PHB/phb/md/cup.md

 You add an extra STR\*2 to your Vitality, and can fight until you reach \-25% of your max HP.

-Whenever you take no Defensive Action (Yes, Blocking OBVIOUSLY counts as Defensive Action, stop asking that\!) in response to an enemy's attack, if their attack Wounds you, you can choose which location it hits (even if the attack is a called shot).
-So long as the attack does not incapacitate you, you can then immediately attack the target as an Interrupt using any taijutsu attack you know, with the following changes: The attack has a \+3 accuracy bonus, is made at half its normal Speed (to a minimum of 3), and cannot have its Speed reduced further.
+You may take no Defensive Action (Yes, Blocking OBVIOUSLY counts as Defensive Action, stop asking that!) in response to an enemy's attack.
+If their attack Wounds you, you can choose which location it hits (unless the attack is a called shot).
+So long as the attack does not incapacitate you, you can then immediately attack the target as an Interrupt using any taijutsu attack you know, with the following changes: The attack has a +3 accuracy bonus, is made at half its normal Speed (to a minimum of 3), and cannot have its Speed reduced further.
 This attack must be directed at the person who attacked you.
-You cannot perform this interrupt again until a number of ICs have passed equal to the base speed of the attack you countered with.
+You can only perform this interrupt once per IC.

-Additionally, for every 10% of your Vitality that you lose, you gain a 2% increase to all Damage.
+Additionally, for every 10% of your Vitality that you lose, you gain a 2.5% increase to all Damage.

 When you fall below 25% Vitality in combat, you must immediately choose whether to surrender, or to continue fighting.
 If you choose to continue the fight, you can only stop if you or all of your opponents have been incapacitated, not even them surrendering will placate your frenzy.